 However, applying to medical school is an extremely competitive process.
 Applicants who submit early have the best chance of acceptance.
 We consider even September too late to submit an application, so if it’s getting to the end of the summer and you haven’t applied yet, we recommend waiting until the following year.

 The ideal time to submit your application is within the first two weeks of June, shortly after applications open.
-Submitting later in June or early July is still fine, but keep in mind that you’re competing against thousands of applicants, many of which will be submitting as soon as possible.
+Submitting later in June or early July is still fine, but keep in mind that you’re competing against thousands of applicants, many of whom will be submitting as soon as possible.
 Give yourself every opportunity—don’t start the race behind other candidates!

 Your chances continue to decrease the later you submit due to rolling submissions.
 Starting early is one of the best things you can do to increase your chances of acceptance.